Why are autistic children sensitive to noise?

 - Carpet and sound-absorbing materials improved classroom function

-The researchers concluded that architects and designers should prioritize acoustically friendly environments for children with autism.
+The researchers concluded that architects and designers should prioritize acoustically friendly environments for autistic children.
 (PubMed)

 How does classroom noise impact learning and behavior?

-Multiple studies show that classroom noise negatively impacts listening, comprehension, focus, and emotional regulation for children with autism.
+Multiple studies show that classroom noise negatively impacts listening, comprehension, focus, and emotional regulation for autistic children.

 Research has demonstrated: